-Washington state is a leader and early adopter and leader in Outdoor Nature-Based (ONB) child care licensing and programming.
+Washington state is an early adopter and leader in Outdoor Nature-Based (ONB) child care licensing and programming.

 ONB programs offer regularly scheduled care for preschool-age children, school-age children, or mixed-age children (preschool and school-age combined), for periods of less than 24 hours a day when children are not in school.